DreamLineLove/regex-cli/README.md

 # regex-cli
-A simple command line regular expression tool written in multiple languages.
+A simple command-line regular expression tool written in multiple languages.

 ## Contents
 As of right now, the tool is written in C++ and Java.